Varsha-Chalasani/CalculatorDesign/division.md

 Then : If recurring, cap down to two decimal places.

-Scenario: Multiple times "/" is pressed
+Scenario: More than once "/" used

 Given : Calculator charged and turned on

-When : Put in first number, put in '/' sign multiple times, put in second number, press '='.
+When : Put in first number, put in '/' sign more than once, put in second number, press '='.

-Then : '/' sign is overwritten by itself multiple times.
+Then : '/' sign overwritten by itself more than once.
 Result displayed.

-Scenario: Interleaving of multiple operators
+Scenario: Interleaving of more than one operators

 Given : Calculator charged and turned on

 When : Put in first number, put in '/' sign, put in other operators, put in second number, press '='.

-Then : Operators are buffered, last one used.
+Then : Operators buffered, last one used.
 The result displayed.

-Scenario: When operand 2 is not present
+Scenario: Operand 2 not given

 Given : Calculator charged and turned on